 Here we propose a method to analyse and understand heterogeneous data avoiding classical normalization approaches of reducing

 or removing variation.
-Our method, called DECO (DEcomposing heterogeneous Cohorts by Omic data profiling) finds and describes
+Our method, called DECO (DEcomposing heterogeneous Cohorts using Omic data profiling) finds and describes

 existing dependent relationships among biological features (genes) and samples (individuals) analysing large-scale omic-wide data.